nicferrier/pglogapi/README.md

 ## Todo

-* keepie server for clients - to hand out the readonly and log password
+* generic query - you should be able to post a combinatorial query term and get back the matching result set ** but what is the query language?

 ## Testing